pi55man/memalloc/README.md

 # memalloc
-basic memory allocation using chunk system. \n
+basic memory allocation using chunk system.

 improvements: optimize searching for index.

 maybe will update later to include garbage collection.